UKHSA-Internal/pre-entry-tb-screening-app/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All tests pass
 - [ ] Test coverage is >80%
 - [ ] Documentation updated if applicable
+- [ ] Accessibility requirements satisfied if applicable